cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 On the engine side, in order to make the developers' workload as easy as possible, our main tasks for developers include the following:

 - The engine framework adapts to the WeChat Mini Game API, pure game logic level, developers do not need any additional modifications.
-- The Cocos Creator 3D editor provides a fast packaging process, released directly as a **WeChat Mini Game**, and automatically evokes the **WeChat DevTools**.
+- The **Cocos Creator 3D** editor provides a fast packaging process, released directly as a **WeChat Mini Game**, and automatically evokes the **WeChat DevTools**.
 - Automatically load remote resources, cache resources, and cache resource version control.

 In addition, the game submission, review and release process of the **WeChat Mini Game** is no different from the **WeChat Mini Program**.
-Please refer to the [WeChat Mini Game Developer Documentation](https://developers.weixin.qq.com/minigame/en/dev/guide/).
+Please refer to the [WeChat Mini Game Developer](https://developers.weixin.qq.com/minigame/en/dev/guide/) documentation.

 ## Publishing WeChat Mini Games with Cocos Creator 3D

-1. Download **WeChat DevTools** on [WeChat Official Document](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/download.html)
+1. Download the **WeChat DevTools** on [WeChat Official Document](https://developers.weixin.qq.com/miniprogram/en/dev/devtools/download.html)

 2. Set the **WeChatGame App Path** in **Cocos Creator 3D -> Preferences -> [Native Develop](../../editor/preferences/index.md)**.